isabella-projects/angular-academy/README.md

 -   View encapsulation & Local references in templates
 -   Important core decorators
     -   Accessing templates & DOM with @ViewChild
+    -   @Input, @Output, @HostBinding and more..
+-   Attribute Directives, Structural Directives
 -   **Lifecycle Hooks** and more..

 # 🛠 Tech Stack